-The main trick to do well in your IELTS Listening Exam is to not only hear your examiners’ questions, but to really listen to them.
+Tip for success in your IELTS Listening Exam: not only hear your examiners’ questions, but listen to them.

 What happens on the test?

 The IELTS listening test is designed to assess how well you can:

 – Understand both main ideas and detailed information

 – Recognise the opinions and attitudes of a speaker

 – Follow the development of an idea or argument

 - The listening test is the same for IELTS Academic and IELTS General Training and they are scored in the same way.

 - You will listen to four different recordings and then answer 10 written questions for each (40 in total)